Magdalena Herrera - director of photography for Geo, France.

 Christians work has been awarded prizes in the Wildlife Photographer of the Year and the European Wildlife Photographer of the Year competitions, and in 2008, he has was honoured with the Vision Award by the North American Nature Photography Association.
 His photo of a southern cassowary won the nature section of the World Press Award 2013, and his bonobo story was awarded a World Press Award in 2014.

 He judged many competitions like World Press Photo, Wildlife Photographer of the Year, GDT and many others.
-We are pleased that he will judge our Nature Photographer of The Year (NPOTY) 2019 competition in this 2019.
+We are pleased that he will judge our Nature Photographer of The Year (NPOTY).

 Marco Gaiotti - Photographer